Discover neighborhoods, home prices, schools, and things to do in Glendale.

 24,000 students · 32 schools

-Market data sourced from ARMLS and analyzed by Venture REI, a Phoenix-area brokerage founded by Frank Vazquez.
+Market analysis prepared by Incyte Realty, a Phoenix-area brokerage founded by Frank Vazquez.
+Pricing figures come from published market data (see the update date on this page).
 Questions about Glendale?
-Frank Vazquez at Venture REI offer straightforward market guidance with no pressure or obligation.
+Incyte Realty offers straightforward market guidance with no pressure or obligation.